In Loving Memory of

 Stronger Laws

 Weak accountability laws – In Michigan, teens who cause deaths through reckless driving are too often shielded by juvenile sentencing and blended sentencing loopholes.
+Blended sentencing places the offender in a juvenile facility while an adult prison sentence is suspended and often never served.
+In practice, this can shield dangerous teen drivers from meaningful adult consequences, even in cases involving fatal, foreseeable, and preventable conduct.

 Accountability